Amazon's 'Summer Sale' on select PlayStation games gives discounts up to 70 percent off

-Amazon Canada’s “Summer Sale” on select Sony PlayStation 4 and PlayStation 5 games is on now until August 18th.
+Amazon Canada’s ‘Summer Sale’ on select Sony PlayStation 4 and PlayStation 5 games is on now until August 18th.
 There are select titles with massive discounts, upwards of 70 percent off.
-Check them all out below.

 - Death Stranding Director’S Cut – Playstation 5 for $49.99 (save 23%)